-The practise of mindfulness meditation is a powerful life skill, as it reduces stress and it dramatically enhances your capacity for adaptive and holistic thinking - necessary qualities in mastering the art of how to change your life.
+The practise of mindfulness meditation is a powerful life skill, as it reduces stress and it dramatically enhances your capacity for adaptive and holistic thinking - necessary qualities in mastering the art of how to think effectively.

 Ok, try sitting still on a chair or cushion facing a blank wall and just sit there for 15 minutes.
 No music, no Ipod or mobile phone or any other distractions - just sit there - and stop thinking!